suroot74/404andChill_root/_tabs/moar.md

 <a href="/vhs-simulator" target="_blank">Authentic VHS Simulator →</a>
 Remember the magic of tracking lines and fuzzy frames?
 No?
 Well, here’s a chance to experience it anyway.
 It’s as authentic as your nostalgia demands.

+<a href="/ascii-art" target="_blank">CTRL+ART+HISTORY →</a>
+Remember the magic of tracking lines and fuzzy frames?
+No?
+Well, here’s a chance to experience it anyway.
+It’s as authentic as your nostalgia demands.

 <h3>Other Places</h3>
 <ul>
 <li><a href="http://textfiles.com/" target="_blank">textfiles.com →</a></li>